 So far, the price war in France has re-energised certain sectors and brands, however.
 All sectors have had to drop their prices, with a particularly sharp deflation in cleaning products and hygiene/beauty.
 These sectors were both on a declining path, but deflation – in combination with promotion – has successfully boosted sales.

 Lower prices have also encouraged consumers to reconsider and adopt national brands.
-Price deflation has only affected national brands in France, reducing the competitiveness of private label.
+Price deflation has only affected national brands in France, reducing the competitiveness of private labels.
 This has driven the trend to upgrade, as consumers invest what they save back into their everyday purchasing.
 While deflation reached 1.3% in 2014, the price of a shopping basket increased 0.3%.

 While shoppers have been the short-term winner in France’s price war, they could end up the loser in the long-term.
 The price war may impact assortment size – reducing choice for consumers, levels of innovation and leading to lower quality products as manufacturers strive to maintain their margins.
 IRI noticed that in the Netherlands the price war, which took place 10 years ago, has impacted the level of assortment and of innovation.